C-ORG/whitepaper/README.md

    <td>
        ▪ The <em>DAT</em> receives FAIR securities from the selling investor<br/>
        ▪ The <em>DAT</em> burns the received <em>FAIR</em>s and sends ETH back to the selling investor according to a function <strong>S</strong> (for <strong>s</strong>ell). <em>S</em> has a slope <em>s</em> that increases discretely over time, every time the <em>DAT</em> receives a payment.<br/>
-       ▪ The ETH sent back to the investor is taken from the <em>DAT</em> "buyback" reserve and does <strong>not</strong> affect the organization's cash reserve.
+       ▪ The ETH sent back to the investor is taken from the <em>DAT</em> cash reserve and does <strong>not</strong> affect the organization's treasury.
    </td>
   </tr>
   <tr>